sgn00/ForestEnum/README.md

 # ForestEnum
 A small script to enumerate server configurations to prevent a forest trust attack as detailed by harmj0y (https://www.harmj0y.net/blog/redteaming/not-a-security-boundary-breaking-forest-trusts/).

+*Disclaimer: This script has not been extensively tested.

 ## How to use?
 1.Import Recon module from Powersploit (https://github.com/PowerShellMafia/PowerSploit/tree/master/Recon)